ScipioneParmigiano/quriust/README.md

 </div>

 # Quriust
-Just a quantum computing simulator in Rust for courious ones, built to run and learn some simple algorithms.
+Just a quantum computing simulator in Rust for curious ones, built to run and learn some simple algorithms.

 ## Installation